AkshDesai04/Project-WatchDog/ReadMe.md

 Clone the repository onto your device.
 Create a file with the extention .vbs and write the following code to it
 > CreateObject("Wscript.Shell").Run "<Location of run.bat>",0,True

-## Prebuilt Components/Templates 🔥
-You can checkout prebuilt components and templates by clicking on the menu icon on the top left corner of the navbar.

 ## Save Readme ✨
 Once you're done, click on the save button to directly save your Readme to your